• Menu

 St. Peter’s Basilica

-In short, don’t be put off by the long queues at the entrance to the Basilica: the visit is well worth the wait!
+Don’t be put off by the long lines at the entrance; visiting the basilica is absolutely worth the wait!

 St Peter's Basilica - Vatican